10 Signs an Employee is Going to Quit

 10. Unexplained Changes in Behaviour or Attitude

-If an employee's attitude towards their work or colleagues changes, it could mean that something significant is impacting their job satisfaction or commitment to the company.
+Burnout or mental health struggles can impact an employee's behaviour or attitude towards their work or colleagues and when there is a sudden unexplained shift, it could be a sign that something significant is impacting their job satisfaction or commitment to the company.

-These signs can help managers identify employees who may be at risk of leaving the company.
-By addressing concerns and fostering an environment that prioritises employee satisfaction and growth, you can potentially prevent employees from slipping away.
+These signs can be key indicators in helping managers which of their employees may be at risk of leaving the company.
+Taking a proactive approach and addressing these concerns while promoting a workplace environment that prioritises employee well-being, growth, and job satisfaction, you can potentially prevent valuable team members from slipping away.

 Have you had an employee recently quit?